-Kentucky relies on the KyWINS system to ensure data connectivity.
-However, since there is no standards-based communication system within the Commonwealth, many agencies operate on a variety of different mobile software interfaces and are limited in their ability to communicate with each other via the KyWINS system.
-The transition to FirstNet broadband network and coordination of shared applications will greatly improve data interoperability in the future.
+Kentucky has in the past relied on the KyWINS system to ensure data connectivity.
+However, now that a standards-based communication system within the Commonwealth has been establish with FirstNet, migration is expected from many agencies operating on a variety of different mobile software interfaces which limit their ability to communicate with each other via the KyWINS system.
+The ongoing transition to FirstNet broadband network and coordination of shared applications will greatly improve data interoperability.